parallel-fs-utils/fs-drift/README.md

 * --max-file-size-kb

-[Default: **10**] Set a limit on maximum file size in KiB.
+[Default: **None**] Set a limit on maximum file size in KiB.
 File size is randomly generated and can be much less than this.
+Deprecated, use --file-size instead.
+However, when set, this option will override --file-size, for compatibility reasons.
+Expected values: positive integer.

+* --file-size

+[Default: **100k**] Set file size of either fixed value (4k) or range (1k:64k) for random record size.
+This parameter accepts units [b, k, m, g].
+If no units specified, input is treated as bytes.
+Specified units [k, m, g] are treated as KiB, MiB and GiB, respectively.
+When using directIO, the value will be rounded to nearest multiple of 4Kib.

 * --max-record-size-kb